 Could Jesus have reenacted or else performed similar miraculous wonders to confirm His claims if He knew they were nothing more than a desperate lie?
 It would be far, far easier to be a simple moral teacher who taught on the Old Testament.
-Indeed, Jesus’ teaching would have been accepted and believed by the Jews since, as I mentioned in the previous article, His teaching was not contrary to the Old Testament at all.
-He based His teachings on a true understanding of the Old Testament so there would have been absolutely no reason to lie about being God incarnate.
-In fact, this lie would have been the worst way to get someone to listen to you because if you couldn’t back it up you would have been immediately shunned and rejected.
-Or, if by some incredible chance someone trusted His claims, Jesus would then have someone who worshipped and followed Him rather than the one true God of Israel, which, for the Jews, was an act of pure evil (talk about a “duh” moment!).
+Indeed, Jesus’ teaching would have been accepted and believed by the Jews since, as I mentioned in the previous article, His teachings were not contrary to the Old Testament at all.
+He based His teachings on a true understanding of the Old Testament; there would have been absolutely no reason to lie about being God incarnate.
+In fact, this lie would have been the worst way to get someone to listen to Him because if He couldn’t confirm His claims He would have been immediately shunned and rejected.
+Or, if by some incredible chance someone trusted His claims, Jesus would then have someone who worshipped and followed Him rather than the one true God of Israel, which, for the Jews, was an act of pure evil.

 The first problem of the trilemma has absolutely no evidential support from the Jewish social and historical background.
-It’s a highly speculative position that, although it can appear to be somewhat convincing on the surface, falls apart quite easily as soon as it is met with scrutiny.
+It’s a highly speculative position that may appear to be somewhat convincing on the surface but falls apart quite easily as soon as it is met with scrutiny.
 If we could refute the theory with one simple question it’d be this: who would willingly suffer and die for something they knew was a lie?